One in every 122 people in the world is currently either a refugee, internally displaced or seaking asylum.

 What routes are people using?

 The most direct routes are fraught with danger.
 In 2015 more than 3,770 people drowned or went missing crossing the Mediterranean to Greece or Italy in flimsy dinghies or unsafe fishing boats.Most of those heading for Greece take the relatively short voyage from Turkey to the islands of Kos, Chios, Lesbos and Samos.
 There is very little infrastructure on these small Greek islands to cope with the thousands of people arriving, leaving overburdened authorities struggling to provide vital assistance.

 1. Read the text.

-2. Write down where the immigrants in germany come from and how many they where in 2015.
+2. Write down where the immigrants in Germany come from and how many were there in 2015.

 3. Think about which route an African man would take to get to Germany and write it down.